General Financial Aid Information

 - Pace – a quantitative measure – must be passing at least 2/3 of all attempted hours (66.67%)

-- Maximum Time Frame – A student may receive FA up to 150% of the total hrs to complete a program of Study (96 for an associate degree, 108 for ASN and 182 for the BSN program)
+- Maximum Time Frame – A student may receive FA up to 150% of the total hrs to complete a program of Study (96 for an associate degree, 108 for ASN, 183 for the BSN program, and 186 for the BS program.)

 If a student is not making SAP they will be placed on Financial Aid warning.
 The first semester the student is not making SAP we will grant the student a waiver and place them on a warning status.
 At the end of the second semester of not making SAP, they must appeal to be reinstated.
 Under special circumstances the student may be reinstated, but only if the student can show mitigating circumstances for not making SAP.
 The student will receive a letter when placed on “Warning” that will explain this in detail.
 An appeal must be submitted with documentation.
 Appeals not submitted on the proper form with documentation will be denied.
-Student returning from Academic Suspension must pay out of pocket until they are back in SAP or have an approved appeal.
 There is no “time amnesty” for SAP.
 Students returning from Learning Support Suspension must pay out of pocket until they test out of Learning Support.